S3lfik/tapCombiner/README.md

 Project seems finished, but dependencies are strong to the local machine use.
-It uses pugixml 1.8.0 for config file management (it stores size of header and footer, injection and separator texts) It also uses boost::filesystem to iterate through passed via path directory.
+It uses pugixml 1.8.0 for config file management (it stores size of header and footer, injection and separator texts) It also uses boost::filesystem to iterate through files passed via path directory.